Fat-free? Ultra-Filtered? Understanding Types of Cow’s Milk

 At one point in time, when Americans wanted to buy milk, they had only one option: Classic cow’s milk.

-Over time, advances in food science and technology provided milk companies the ability to develop additional options for Americans – from whole to fat-free milk, and a host of other options like lactose-free.
+Over time, advances in food science and technology provided milk companies the ability to develop additional options – from whole to fat-free milk, and a host of other options like lactose-free.
 And today, new milk-based beverages have a home in the dairy case through innovative filtration processes.

 But before we get too far, let’s start with the basics:

 You may be familiar with the primary types of cow’s milks you can purchase at the store: whole milk, reduced-fat milk (2 percent), low-fat milk (1 percent) and fat-free milk (skim).
-Regardless of the fat level, all cow’s milk contains the same nine essential nutrients – the only difference is the amount of butterfat they contain.
+Regardless of the fat level, all cow’s milk contains the same 13 essential nutrients – the only difference is the amount of butterfat they contain.

 While the percentage of butterfat is clear for 2 percent, 1 percent and fat-free varieties, it’s a little less clear for whole milk.
 Whole milk, which is the closest to the way it comes from the cow, does contain all of the fat in milk – but that’s only about 3.5 percent.
 Since we’re talking specifics, fat-free – or skim – milk, contains no more than 0.2 percent milk fat.